 In 2008 Africa Bridge engaged its first Tanzanian Program Manager in Tukuyu.
 In 2010, Barry Childs was awarded the prestigious Purpose Prize for his extraordinary achievements and commitment to solving social problems.
 In 2011 our first paid Executive Director started.
 In 2012 we asked our most outstanding MVCC and coop members to be mentors in new villagers and in 2016 we engaged our first Empowerment Workers in Kisondela and Kambasegela Wards.

 In June of 2018, we celebrated another big Africa Bridge milestone – Lufingo Ward’s seven villages graduated from our five-year sustainable development program.
 In the Fall of 2018, we started to explore the idea of introducing mushroom farming in the the Kambasegela Ward.
 And, the Tanzania Program Advisory Board was formed!

 In 2019 and 2020 we have completed a process of meeting with representatives of all 28 villages that have graduated out of the program to assess the strengths and weaknesses of our program model as it has evolved since 2005.
 In addition, a trip to the Njombi Region of TZ was completed to further learn about best practices for co-ops.
 As a result, we are piloting some modifications to our program co-op process with dairy cows in the Kambasegela Ward.

-Currently, we are busy working towards the graduation of the Kisondela Ward in early 2021.
+Currently, we are busy working towards the graduation of the Kisondela Ward in 2021.
+We have added a dairy cow co-op in Kambasegela as part of our pilot project for co-ops.
 Asante sana for joining us in our mission and for making a meaningful difference in vulnerable children’s lives!

 © 2019 Africa Bridge is a 501(c)3 non-profit organization.